A Guide to Person-centred Counselling

 Is the person-centred approach effective?

 With the person-centred approach, the client leads the way.
-Discussions in therapy are initiated and led by the client and the client can speak about anything on his mind.
-The therapist is trained to encourage these discussions and to draw from the sessions useful insights and clarity about the client’s perspectives on life and life issues.
+Discussions in therapy are initiated and led by the client, who can speak about anything on their mind.
+The therapist is trained to encourage these discussions and to draw useful insights and clarity about the client’s perspectives on life.

 Person-centred counselling is just one type of therapy we provide in London

-While person-centred counselling is a popular and effective type of therapy, there are also other kinds of therapy that we offer in central London.
-Our therapists are trained and experienced in several different types of counselling and you may want to read more information about other types of counselling and psychotherapy that we offer:
+While person-centred counselling is a popular and effective type of therapy, we also offer other kinds of therapy in central London.
+Our therapists are trained and experienced in several different types of counselling, including:

 Getting started with person-centred counselling

-Your first appointment will be an opportunity to discuss your hopes in therapy and we can advise you on whether person-centred counselling is the best therapy for your specific needs.
+Your first appointment will be an opportunity to discuss your hopes in therapy and we can advise you on whether person-centred counselling would suit your specific needs.
 As well as counselling in person at our London centres, we also offer online counselling.
 To book your first meeting with one of our therapists, please telephone us on 0333 207 9330 or you may book your first appointment online.

-If this is your first experience of therapy, you may find that setting out to begin therapy can feel confusing.
-There are many types of therapy in London and many kinds of therapists.
+If this is your first experience of therapy, you may find that starting therapy can feel dauting.
 We have put together a list of frequently-asked questions about therapy together with our answers that may be helpful.

 If you would prefer a therapist who is trained in person-centred counselling, please tell us your preferences at the time of booking your appointment.